Senior living

 To make the right choice, you should first identify your needs and then shop around different facilities.
 This process can take time, so it’s ideal to get started early so you feel comfortable with your final decision.

-Visiting your new home is an excellent idea to get used to it – and get a good look at the rooms.
+Visiting your new home is an excellent idea to get used to it and to get a good look at the rooms.
 You should scope out the space in order to plan what furniture will fit.
 Getting a sense of the space early will help you plan for what to take – and what to leave behind.
 In particular, you should try to identify which large items will likely need to find new homes.

 Visiting your new home will also get you excited for move-in day.
 You might even consider bringing a few items early to make the place feel like home.

-3. Make a financial plan for moving into senior living.
+3. Make a financial plan.

 Relocation can be expensive and you should make a budget so there are no surprises.
 Selling your home can help offset costs, though the sale might occur down the road.
 As you sort through your stuff, you might identify some items to sell, such as extra furniture, that can be put towards your relocation costs.
 Otherwise, create a realistic budget that includes costs for movers and home buying/selling fees.